FirelyTeam/firely-docs/simplifier/simplifierPersonalContent.rst

 """"""""""""""
 On the Resources tab you can find all the Conformance and Example Resources for the project.

-If you have "Write" rights to a project you will see an option to ``+Add`` projects at the top of the Project Page.
-Here you can choose to upload a local file or fetch a resource from another FHIR server.
+If you have "Write" rights to a project you will see an option to ``+Upload`` resources at the top of the Project Page.
+Here you can choose one of the following options:

+*1. Upload a local file*

 The following Upload options are available: